EXCLUSIVE-China to end Ant Group's regulatory revamp with fine of at least $1.1 bln-sources

 The National Financial Regulatory Administration (NFRA), a new government body under the State Council, is now the primary regulator to grant Ant the license, said the sources.

 The NFRA did not immediately respond to a Reuters request for comment.
-The PBOC did not immediately respond to a request for comment on Pan's role either.
+The PBOC did not immediately respond to a request for comment on Pan's role.

 PENALTY FOLLOWS MA'S RETURN TO CHINA

 The final amount of the fine has been revised to at least 8 billion yuan, the sources said.
-Reuters reported in April that Chinese regulators were considering fining Ant about 5 billion yuan, a lower sum than what they had in mind initially.
+Reuters reported in April that Chinese regulators were considering fining Ant about 5 billion yuan, a lower sum than what they initially had in mind.

 Ant's fine would be the largest regulatory penalty imposed on a Chinese internet company since ride-hailing major Didi Global was fined $1.2 billion by China's cybersecurity regulator last year.